 Abstract

-Insufficient toilet facilities risk 2.5 billion lives in developing countries void of improved sanitation due to diseases that proliferate when adequate hygiene is not available (GLAAS 2014).
-Without proper waste management those with limited toilet access are compelled to discard waste in areas resulting in fecal contamination of water sources.
+Insufficient toilet facilities put 2.5 billion lives in developing countries at risk due to lack of improved sanitation resulting in diseases that proliferate when adequate hygiene is not available (GLAAS expand acronym2014).
+Without proper waste management those with limited toilet access are compelled to void feces and other waste in areas resulting in fecal contamination of water sources.
 In this pilot study, publicly accessible (PA) water in the Dominican Republic was tested for the fecal indicator, Escherichia coli.
-Since the existence of coliform bacteria indicates fecal contamination, data collected from areas with varying toilet facilities were analyzed to discover the relationship between toilet accessibility and Escherichia coli presence.
+Since the existence of coliform bacteria indicates fecal contamination, data collected from areas with varying toilet facilities were analyzed to examine the relationship between toilet accessibility and Escherichia coli presence.
 Water samples were collected from 49 sites in Santo Domingo and Sosua, DR from neighborhoods of differing SES (based on education and income).
 Using the Coliscan Easygel method, samples were tested for total coliform and Escherichia coli colonies; counts were documented based on GPS location and SES.
 We found that Escherichia coli concentration was 10 times higher in extremely poor neighborhoods relative to affluent neighborhoods and there is a significant (0.01) relationship between poverty and limited toilet facility, indicating that limited toilet facility relates to Escherichia coli presence in PA water.

 Index words: water quality, toilet access, E. coli, Dominican Republic, waterborne disease